Will the general election impact house prices?

 The property market is showing tentative signs of a recovery after a difficult year where consumer confidence has been fragile due to wider problems in the economy.

-Nationwide announced on Friday that UK house prices saw a modest bounce back in May after two months of falls and said the market was showing some “resilience”.
+Nationwide announced at the end of May that UK house prices had seen a modest bounce back after two months of falls and said the market was showing some “resilience”.

-Separately, HMRC data showed a fourth consecutive monthly rise in house sales in April, rising 5 per cent to 90,430.
+Separately, HMRC data showed a fourth consecutive monthly rise in house sales in April, rising five per cent to 90,430.

 It comes after slight increases in mortgage rates since the start of the year slowed the housing market through March and April.